Pylons/pyramid/docs/narr/views.rst

 Built-In Renderers
 ~~~~~~~~~~~~~~~~~~

-Several built-in "renderers" exist in :app:`Pyramid`.
+Several built-in renderers exist in :app:`Pyramid`.
 These
 renderers can be used in the ``renderer`` attribute of view
 configurations.